alex-bellon/wikipedia/wikipedia.md

 [Tautochrone curve](https://en.wikipedia.org/wiki/Tautochrone_curve) - A tautochrone or isochrone curve is the curve for which the time taken by an object sliding without friction in uniform gravity to its lowest point is independent of its starting point.

 [Toroid](https://en.wikipedia.org/wiki/Toroid) - a surface of revolution with a hole in the middle, like a doughnut, forming a solid body.

+### Logic

+[Non-interactive zero-knowledge proof](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof) - a variant of zero-knowledge proofs in which no interaction is necessary between prover and verifier.

+[Zero-knowledge proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof) - a method by which one party (the prover) can prove to another party (the verifier) that they know a value x, without conveying any information apart from the fact that they know the value x.

 ### Miscellaneous